Why We Had a Shortage List

 These roles were subject to national pay scales rather than the 80% salary threshold:

-However, with the transition to the Immigration Salary List in April 2024, a few occupation codes were removed.
+However, with the transition to the UK Immigration Salary List (ISL) in April 2024, a few occupation codes were removed.
 While eligible Skilled Worker occupation codes on the ISL can still receive a 20% discount on the general salary threshold, they are now required to meet the higher salary threshold of £30,960.
 However, occupations covered by the Health & Care Worker visa still qualify for the lower threshold of £23,200.

 In December 2023, the UK government announced it would end the Shortage Occupation List as part of broader immigration reforms aimed at reducing net migration.
 The UK government had asked the Migration Advisory Committee to rapidly review the Immigration Salary List.
 In its report, the MAC raised concerns that the SOL was being used too broadly and recommended its removal.
 Key issues highlighted included: